arduino/libraries-repository-engine/README.md

 Create a `config.json` file (or edit example one).
 Same thing for `repos.txt` file.

 Run with `go run sync_libraries.go` or `task go:build` and then `./libraries-repository-engine`

+## Security

+If you think you found a vulnerability or other security-related bug in this project, please read our [security policy](https://github.com/arduino/libraries-repository-engine/security/policy) and report the bug to our Security Team 🛡️
+Thank you!

+e-mail contact: security@arduino.cc